fluiddyn/fluidfft/doc/install.rst

         CC=clang

 - mpi4py (optional, only for mpi runs),

+- pyfftw: FluidFFT can of course use pyfftw and it is often a very fast solution for undistributed FFT.
+However, pyfftw is just an optional dependency.

 - And of course FFT libraries!

   The libraries are used if they are installed so you shouldn't have any error